-it’ll take some pretty extreme weather to stop us riding and we use our bikes to commute year round.
-Granted, in London the weather rarely gets too bad and very few roads will be impossible to ride in the winter, never the less, good preparation ensures safe riding throughout the winter months.
+it’ll take some pretty extreme weather to stop us from riding and we use our bikes to commute year-round.
+Granted, in London, the weather rarely gets too bad and very few roads will be impossible to ride in the winter, nonetheless, good motorcycle winter preparation ensures safe riding throughout the winter months.
 Check out these useful tips to prepare.

-As obvious as it may seem, do double check your tyres and their remaining grip.
-They may still be legal (minimum of 1mm, all the way round over a continuous 75% width), but when the weather is cold and wet, you need as much grip as possible.
+As obvious as it may seem, do double-check your tyres and their remaining grip.
+They may still be legal (minimum of 1mm, all the way around over a continuous 75% width), but when the weather is cold and wet, you need as much grip as possible.

-The winter months are not the time to eeek out the last bit of life from your tyres
+The winter months are not the time to eke out the last bit of life from your tyres

 It’s pretty much guaranteed you’ll be caught out in the wet a few times over the coming months.
-Hopefully, you’ve already got some decent textiles or an over-suit to keep you dry.
+Hopefully, you’ve already got some decent textiles or an over suit to keep you dry.
 However, even the best gear needs some regular TLC to keep it effective and prevent leaks.
 Now is the perfect time to wash and renew your waterproof gear.
-Most textile and Gore-tex gear can be washed in the washing machine (just rinse out all Biological detergent first) with stuff like the Nikwax Tech Wash/Softshell Proof products.
-NikWax also produce a number of other waterproofing products for leather boots, gloves and so forth.
+Most textile and Gore-tex gear can be washed in the washing machine (just rinse out all Biological detergent first) with stuff like the Nikwax Tech Wash and TX Direct products.
+Nikwax also produces a number of other waterproofing products for leather boots, gloves and so forth.

 Before the weather turns super cold, take stock of what base layers you have from last year and purchase some new ones as needed.
 Be it, tops, leggings, thick socks or fleece neck gaiters and balaclavas.
-I personally have found Lidl’s own brand base layers very good, but these are unfortunately not available to buy year round.
-Otherwise Get Geared for a huge selection of layers, but try to buy early out of season to get the best prices.
+I personally have found Lidl’s own brand base layers very good, but these are unfortunately not available to buy year-round.
+Otherwise, check out SportsBikeShop for a huge selection of layers, but try to buy them early in the season to get the best prices.

-It’s also worth stocking up on lightweight fleeces that fit well under your jacket.
-Amazon often have good deals on basic Regatta Fleeces for under a tenner.
+It’s also worth stocking up on lightweight fleeces or Merino wool jumpers that fit well under your jacket.

 Visibility in the winter can be a big issue, often making riding miserable and damned right hazardous.
 Visors often steam up or rain and spray can obscure vision.
 Pinlock visors are great at preventing fogging up.
-If they’re available for you helmet, I highly recommend you get one.
-If you have one already, now is a good time to remove it, clean it and double check it still has a good seal when you refit it.
+If they’re available for your helmet, I highly recommend you get one.
+If you have one already, now is a good time to remove it, clean it and double-check it still has a good seal when you refit it.

-To help ward of the rain, it’s worth purchasing a good water repellent product, like Nikwax Visor Proof or RainX, which will help water quickly bead off your helmet.
+To help ward off the rain, it’s worth purchasing a good water-repellent product, like NikWax Visor Proof or RainX, which will help water quickly bead off your helmet.
 Even so, visors still often get crudded up quickly, so it’s a good plan to carry some cleaner and a soft wipe with you.
-There’s nothing worse than setting off home from work with a visor still covered in crap from the mornings ride.
+There’s nothing worse than setting off home from work with a visor still covered in crap from the morning’s ride.